yahsiuhsieh/face-recognition-using-pca/README.md

     │   ├── natsort.m           # Tools to read files sequentially
     │   ├── natsortfiles.m      # Tools to read files sequentially
     │   └── reconstruct.m       # Reconstruct an image
+    ├── implementation.pdf      # The detailed implementations of this project
     └── README.md

 ## Running the tests